What are the Best Vaginal pH Balance Products?

 There are a few key factors that can disturb your vaginal acidity levels:

 - Going to the swimming pool: Most swimming pools use harsh chemicals to sanitize water.
 Those chemicals change water pH and they may affect your vaginal pH as well making it easier for Candida to multiply and cause an infection.

 - Antibiotic treatment: Antibiotics are designed to kill bacteria.
-Together with infection causing bacteria, they kill friendly bacteria that resides in your gut and vagina to protect it from infections.
-As a result, you may suffer from diarrhea as well as vaginal infections during and after you antibiotic treatment.
+Together with infection-causing bacteria, they kill friendly bacteria that reside in your gut and vagina to protect it from infections.
+As a result, you may suffer from diarrhea as well as vaginal infections during and after your antibiotic treatment.

 - Intense sexual activity: Semen is alkaline and it can disturb your vaginal acidity making it more prone to infection.